Tips for researchers on writing an effective research grant application.

 - Spend time reading the instructions and rules.
 Is your research applicable?
 Is your project a good match?

 - Ensure you have sufficient time to write the application – note, some experts advise. that up to one year of preparation is required for major competitive grant applications.

-- Make your deadline for completing the final application and submitting it to the Office for Research earlier than required – this will give you time to review and reflect on what you have written.
+- Make your deadline for completing the final application and submitting it to Research Services earlier than required – this will give you time to review and reflect on what you have written.

 Writing your research grant application

 - Write a grant that is friendly to your reader and ensure that you always keep the priorities of the funding body in mind.

 - Focus on your design, including timelines and methodologies.

 - Focus on the merits/benefits of the research – it is essential to make a strong case for the importance of your research in the wider context, particularly relating to community benefit.

 - Match the budget to the grant: Is the budget realistic?
 Are you able to justify each item in accordance with the aims and design of your research?
 Ensure that salaries (requested and committed as in-kind) are appropriately costed: refer to the Grants Budget Template.